bengrunfeld/study-notes/immutable-js.md

         $.ajax(request)
     }

+If `request` is mutable, then by the time it gets to `sendHXR`, you're not really sure what's in it.
+You have to write lots of extra tests to check and verify its internal state.

-If you're writing a Unit Test for `request`, you will have to test every possible combination of its state.
-If `request` was immutable, there would be no uncertainty about its state.
+If `request` was immutable, there would be no such uncertainty.

 **Check this example with Bryce!!**